EasternL/hello-world/README.md

 Meet Github.

 Hi there,
-I wish to found some really good stuffs here^ ^.
+I wish to find some really good stuffs here^ ^.